abhinav4848/Obsidian-Medicine/cytotoxic drugs.md

 - Longest nerves most commonly affected-> Symmetrical loss over the feet and hands first.
 Progress to motor loss eventually.
 Vincristine crisps the nerves #mnemonic
 Vinblastine blasts the marrow #mnemonic

+# Cyclophosphamide
+risk of hemorrhagic cystitis due to the toxic metabolite acrolein, which accumulates in the bladder and causes inflammation and bleeding.
+To minimise this risk, patients are advised to maintain adequate hydration and may also be given mesna, a protective agent that binds acrolein.
+Can also cause myelosuppression, Transitional cell carcinoma.
 # Chemo Man
 ![[chemo man.png]]